tmfmnk/Mortality-and-LYL-in-Comorbid-SUD/README.md

 This repository contains the complete R code for the analysis of all-cause mortality and life-years lost following subsequent physical comorbidity in people with pre-existing substance use disorders.
 Due to its sensitive character, the data cannot be published or shared with external subjects without a permission granted by the Czech Institute of Health Information and Statistics.
 However, we generated sample data that resemble the original data to make the structure of datasets clearer.

-The content of individuals files is as follow:
+The content of this repository is as follow:
+1. Sample data.
+2. Raw outputs.
+3. Analytical dode.

+The analytical code contains:
 1. Data_preparation_R deals with
 2. Matching_recursive_R
 3. Survival_analysis_R